Evergreen State College: Rankings

 Among regional schools offering some masters programs but few doctorates in the western United States, U.S. News & World Report in 2020 ranked Evergreen tied for 37th overall, second for "most innovative", tied for fourth best for undergraduate teaching, tied for 14th best public school, and tied at 21st best school for veterans.

-The Evergreen State College has an admission rate of 98%.
+The Evergreen State College has an admission rate of 96%.

 Facilities

 Daniel J. Evans Library

-The main library on the Evergreen State College campus is the Daniel J. Evans Library, named after the former governor who signed the legislation that founded Evergreen, and was also the school's second president.
+The main library on The Evergreen State College campus is the Daniel J. Evans Library, named after the former governor who signed the legislation that founded Evergreen, and was also the school's second president.
 The library is home to some 428,000 volumes and 750,000 print and media items overall.
 The library hosts a number of small viewing rooms and also maintains special collections of rare books, archival material, and government documents.
 The Quantitative and Symbolic Reasoning Center (QuaSR), a tutoring center for the sciences, is located on the first floor of the library.
 The library is located in the Information Technology wing of the Daniel J. Evans Library Building.
 This wing is also the home for Media Services and a large Academic Computing center.

+Costantino Recreation Center

+The Evergreen Recreation Center has a large gym, a bouldering wall and a large swimming pool with an 11-lane lap pool and a diving well.
+It’s open for use for students and faculty of Evergreen College and also provides access to the community for a nominal fee.